septentrio-gnss/mosaicHAT/README.md

 ### 2.1 Preparing Raspberry Pi

+To enable communication between mosaicHAT and Raspberry Pi (RPi), you should make sure needed communication permissions are set.
+We've tested mosaicHAT with both Raspbian OS and Ubuntu OS on RPi and found the following points needed.

 #### 2.1.1 Raspbian OS
 - To enable RPi serial communication, go to terminal and run: